 Have you always wanted to be rich?!
-I have!
 It’s fun to get caught up in how we would spend our millions if we ever hit the Powerball!
-Now, in my mid-to-late 20’s…ugh, fine…30’s, I finally realize how rich I truly am and it has nothing to do with money.
+Now, in my mid-to-late 20’s…ugh, fine…30’s, I finally realize how rich I truly am, and it has nothing to do with money.

 Money Habits of Wealthy People

 Our journey started when we hit “rock bottom” and decided to take Dave Ramsey’s Financial Peace University at the beginning of this year.
 I’m a big reader, and in addition to reading Dave’s books, I’ve read a few other personal finance books, and many of them offered insightful information on how the wealthy live.

 We, as a society, are enamored with the lifestyles of the wealthy… in fact, watching the “Real Housewives” is one of my favorite guilty pleasures (don’t judge)!
 But most wealthy people don’t live lavishly as you see on TV!
 Many are actually quite frugal and live below their means.